-Paul McCartney discovered the tune for his hit song “Yesterday” in a dream.
+Paul McCartney discovered the tune foe his hit song “Yesterday” in a dream.

 Dreams have always been a powerful creative tool in artist’s arsenal.
 And studies confirming the importance of sleep to our long-term health continue to pour out: They’ve determined that our neurons fire almost as often when we’re sleeping as they do when we’re awake.
-But here are a few findings about sleep and creativity that may surprise and stimulate you:
+A few findings about sleep and creativity to excite and stimulate you: